30th April, 2026

 Not only might part of your workforce be injured as a result of an accident, but you may need to put a project on hold while you find the resources to implement any reactive measures you need.
 And on top of that, you need to investigate the accident, replace injured staff, reassure clients, and deal with insurance and the HSE.

 With proactive safety management, you can plan health and safety improvements to minimise disruption.
-Carry out training and inspections on a schedule of your choosing.
-Not be forced into it when an accident occurs and the HSE and insurance companies are breathing down your neck.
+You can carry out training and inspections on a schedule of your choosing, instead of being forced into it when an accident occurs and the HSE and insurance companies are breathing down your neck.

 Every business needs to keep people safe.
 Employers have legal health and safety responsibilities.
 It's the law.